-- 1. The Registry shall provide a person seeking legal assistance in the framework of proceedings before the Court with the list of counsel, along with the curricula vitae of counsel appearing on that list. - 2.
-The Registry shall provide assistance when a person entitled to legal assistance under the Statute and the Rules is to be questioned pursuant to article 55, or in any other case where legal assistance is needed by a person entitled to it.
+1. The Registry shall provide a person seeking legal assistance in the framework of proceedings before the Court with the list of counsel, along with the curricula vitae of counsel appearing on that list.

+- 2. The Registry shall provide assistance when a person entitled to legal assistance under the Statute and the Rules is to be questioned pursuant to article 55, paragraph 2 or in any other case where legal assistance is needed by a person entitled to it. - 3.
+In order to assist victims in choosing a legal representative or representatives, the Registry may provide victims with the list of counsel provided for in regulation 122 and information regarding counsel or assistants to counsel, including, at the request of a victim, the curricula vitae of counsel appearing on that list, and take measures to ensure that the victim understands such information.